software-mansion/react-native-svg/README.md

   Code explanation:

-  * The points attribute defines the x and y coordinates for each point of the polyline
+  * The points prop defines the x and y coordinates for each point of the polyline

 ##### Path

 The <Path> element is used to define a path.

 The following commands are available for path data:

   * M = moveto